radian-software/prescient.el/README.md

 These commands are similar to Isearch's own toggling commands in usage, except that multiple filtering methods can be active at the same time.
-In the Selectrum buffer, `M-s` is bound to `selectrum-prescient-filter-toggle-map` when `selectrum-prescient-mode` is active, and is used as a prefix key to access the commands.
+In the Selectrum buffer, `M-s` is bound to `selectrum-prescient-toggle-map` when `selectrum-prescient-mode` is active, and is used as a prefix key to access the commands.

 | Key   | Command                                 |
 |-------|-----------------------------------------|